slalom-consulting-ltd/terraform-guidelines/README.md

 drwxrwxrwx    1 jimw     jimw           512 Apr  2 11:00 repository
 ```

-This example just has an AWS CodeCommit repository (self describing) and an AWS Codebuild that has multiple environments:
+This example  has an AWS CodeCommit repository (self describing) and an AWS Codebuild, that has multiple environments:

 ```bash
 total 0